leoshtika/api-boilerplate-yii2/README.md

 Crowd List web app + REST API
 =============================

-This is a Yii2 advanced application with backend, frontend and RESTful API
+This is an application created with Yii2 framework, providing backend, frontend and RESTful API

 Requirements
 ------------
 - PHP 5.4 or higher
-- MySQL 5 or higher
+- Database (MySQL, SQLite, PostgreSQL or other)

 How to use